irmen/prog8/docs/source/targetsystem.rst

 These two helper routines are not particularly suited to handle multiple IRQ sources on the Commander X16.
 It's possible but it requires correct fiddling with IRQ enable bits, acknowledging the IRQs, and properly calling or not calling the system IRQ handler routine.
+See the section below for perhaps a better and easier solution that is tailored to this system.

-The Commander X16 syslib provides two additional routines that should be used *in your IRQ handler routine* if it uses the Vera registers.
+The Commander X16 syslib provides some additional routines that should be used *in your IRQ handler routine* if it uses the Vera registers.
 They take care of saving and restoring the Vera state of the interrupted main program, otherwise the IRQ handler's manipulation will corrupt any Vera operations that were going on in the main program.
 The routines are::